iguanacore/iguana_acs_fix/README.md

 * Fix Qin Muxue's (Fox pet) Core bonus at the Learning growth stage
 * Fix Rabbit Yaoguai's adventure fly speed bonus - wasn't working as intended.
 A basic change, not a full rework.
 * Fix the Max Qi value of Miao (turtle), Xianxian and Xiuxiu (pandas) for people not playing with the "Loose Core" Immortal Tribulation.
+* Greedy Personality Heart Unlockable - Changes the gifting related threshold from 70 to 60, meaning attainable before Heart Guard has been unlocked.

 ## Install instructions